lapat-iag-usp/PyCRDS/README.md

-# metroclima-crds
+# PyCRDS
-CRDS (cavity ring-down spectroscopy) data processing
+A library to CRDS (cavity ring-down spectroscopy) data processing